MEET OUR BEAUTIFUL RESCUES WHO HAVE BEEN GIVEN A SECOND CHANCE IN LIFE

 I was drawn to him…something in his eyes, his face, his presence.
 I knew his deadline was up and that he’d be sent to slaughter the very next day, and I got an overwhelming feeling that I had to save him.
 He was simply abandoned.
 There was nothing wrong with him and I saw this.
 As soon as I walked into his stall he knew he would be okay.
 And so did I. I knew rescuing him was right.

-The day Oscar walked off of the trailer and into his new home at the farm he looked around, SAW at the group of volunteers who rescued him, and immediately decided he belonged HERE.
-He now shares a turnout with his pal Papichulo and they spend their days trotting around the fence together, sharing flakes of hay and enjoying constant hugs, kisses and attention from the BCHR volunteers.
+The day Oscar walked off of the trailer and into his new home at the farm he looked around, saw the group of volunteers who rescued him, and immediately decided he belonged here.
+He now shares a turnout with his pal Papichulo and Lazarus and they spend their days trotting around the fence together, sharing flakes of hay and enjoying constant hugs, kisses and attention from the BCHR volunteers.

 Papichulo, a curious, sweet tempered Appaloosa who is blind in one eye, was abandoned by his owner and was living temporarily at another boarding facility.
-The facility’s owner was in debt and was planned send Papi and several other horses to auction to earn some extra cash.
+The facility’s owner was in debt and planned to send Papi and several other horses to auction to earn some extra cash.
 Fortunately the BCHR heard Papi’s story and rescued him before he was sent to auction where, if he wasn’t sold, might have been sent to slaughter.
-Plans are underway to help Papi receive a procedure to help maintain the sight in his good eye.

 Did you know that you can make specific donations to help these rescue horses?
 All funds go toward purchasing feed and hay, along with other necessary expenses directly related to our rescue horses' care.
 Your donation can help save a horse's life!
 Be sure to click donate now and join the many horse lovers who help the BCHR continue its compelling rescue efforts.